Social Media and You Module

 How Are You Using Social Media in Your Job Search?

-You can leverage social media to your advantage while searching for a position by using it to research a company you are interested in, as well as its recent news.
+You can leverage social media to your advantage while searching for a position by using it to research a company you are interested in and its recent news.
 You may also connect with recruiters and find out about openings.
 Social media is a great way to reinforce your professional brand.
-However, make sure all social media profiles are clean, so you and your degree can do the work you are meant to do as you search for your dream job.
+However, ensure all social media profiles are clean, so you and your degree can do the work you are meant to do as you search for your dream job.

 LinkedIn: Your Professional Network; Connect with Alumni; Build new connections.